From... Another Time & Place

 From...
-Another Time & Place is an album by folk singer and guitarist Dave Van Ronk, released in 1995.
+Another Time & Place is an album, released in 1995, by folk singer and guitarist Dave Van Ronk.

-The Allmusic Guide review states it is not a re-issue, but the Dave Van Ronk discography states it is a re-issue of Dave Van Ronk in Rome.
-The track list is the same.
+The album is described as a new release by Allmusic, but the Dave Van Ronk discography states it is a re-issue of Dave Van Ronk in Rome, which is supported by the identical track list.

 Van Ronk received a Grammy nomination for From...
-Another Time & Place at the Grammy Awards of 1996 in the Traditional Folk Album category.
+Another Time & Place in the Best Traditional Folk Album catgegory at the Grammy Awards of 1996.

 Reception

 Writing for Allmusic, critic William Ruhlman wrote of the album "Always gruff-voiced, Van Ronk in his 60th year has lost nothing and perhaps even gained a more subtle expressiveness."